 - Linear algebra

-It is commonplace for data science programs to require candidates to sit for an admissions interview, during which time they assess their prerequisite knowledge.
-Many programs admit students based on the successful completion of specific courses.
+It is common for data science programs to require candidates to sit for an admissions interview, during which time they assess their motivations and foundational knowledge.

 Bridge Programs and Massive Open Online Course (MOOC) Options to Bridge Gaps in Functional Knowledge